Why is US B2B PR so difficult?

 9) Remember this is a two way conversation, ask what the journalist is seeing and hearing in the market and future story ideas he is working on.

-.
-In these cash strapped times, where are your customers spending their IT budget in your sector?
+Where are your customers spending their IT budget in your sector in these cash-strapped times?

-.
-Other companies do what you do why are you better?
+Other companies do what you do, so why are you better?

-.
-What tech Holy Grail are you customers chasing right now?
+What tech Holy Grail are your customers chasing right now?

-.
-What’s your sector going to look like in five years’ time?
+What’s your sector going to look like in five years?

 PR Agency or PR freelancer?
-Who best to tell your particular company story?
+Who’s best to tell your company story?

 Time to read: 2 minutes